Gallifrey12598/Gallifrey12598/README.md

 - 👋 Hi, I’m @Gallifrey12598
 - 👀 I’m interested in cloud based enviroments
-- 🌱 I’m currently learning ansible, headscale/tailscale, and scripting.
+- 🌱 I’m currently learning Ubuntu Linux administration.
+Both server and Desktop enviroments.
 - 📫 How to reach me.
 Ummmm if you don't know that already then IDK.